OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Forms_in_Rubric_Scoring.md

     Wenn Einstufung/Noten ausgewählt wurde ist hier bereits enthalten ob die Skala mit einem Bestehen kombiniert ist oder nicht.
 Eine separate Auswahl ist dann nicht mehr möglich.

-**Ignore in course assessment**: If checked, the evaluation will not be taken into account when [passing the course](../learningresources/Course_Settings.md).
+**Ignore in course assessment**: If checked, the assessment will not be taken into account when [passing the course](../learningresources/Course_Settings.md).

 **Individual comment**: If activated, an individual comment can be left on the rubric assessment e.g. an assessment can be explained in more detail.